tidyverse/forcats/README.md

 * `fct_drop()`: same as `base::droplevels()`.
 * `fct_rev()`: reverse factor levels.
 * `lvl_union()`: finds union of levels from list of factors.

-## Caveats

-* This was written in two hours of frenzied coding.
-* There are few tests